charlesm93/charlesm93.github.io/_pages/research.md

 My interests lie in applied and computational statistics.
 A few keywords:

-* **Methods**: Bayesian inference, hierarchical models, probabilistic programing, simulation algorithms,
+* **Methods**: Bayesian inference, probabilistic programing, simulation algorithms,  Hamiltonian Monte Carlo, Laplace approximation, automatic differentiation
-    automatic differentiation, differential equations
-* **Applications**:  pharmacometrics, systems biology, physics, astronomy
+* **Applications**:  differential and algebraic equation based models, hierarchical models, pharmacometrics, physics, astronomy

-### Bayesian modeling
+### Bayesian inference

 To make the most of our data, we need principled workflows to build, fit, and criticize our models.
 This can only be done if our computational tools allow us to express our scientific ideas and make accurate inference.
-Since we will break, debug, and improve our models many times, we also need algorithms that run efficiently.
+Since we will break, debug and revise our models many times, we also need algorithms that run efficiently.
-Moreover, our tools must be expressive, accurate, and fast.
+Moreover, our tools must be expressive, accurate and fast.

-I work on the development of such tools and their software implementation, primarly in the probabilitic programing language [Stan](http://mc-stan.org/).
+I work on the development of such tools and their software implementation, primarly in the probabilistic programing language [Stan](http://mc-stan.org/).
-Recently, I've been working on fast Bayesian approximation algorithms, differentiation methods, and fitting hierarchical models.
+Stan's primary inference engine is Hamiltonian Monte Carlo (HMC) sampling.

+I'm interested in the algorithmic differentiation of models with complex likelihoods to support gradient-based methods such as HMC.
+Examples of such models include DAE-based likelihoods and hidden Markov processes.
+I also study hybrid methods that combine HMC with approximate methods, such as the Laplace approximation, and can help us tackle models with high-dimensional latent variables.

 ### Applications in pharmacometrics